 At best, that approach can leave us with a false sense of superiority around others.
 We might judge them by the clothes they wear, the brands they buy, the teams they cheer for, the part of town they live in, the way they talk—any number of ridiculous things.

 But the ugliest, most dangerous prejudices happen when we answer that question with traits people are powerless to change.
 Race.
-Gender.
+Sex.
 Age.
 Country of birth.
 When we make those things the measure of human worth, when we start believing that others have less worth because of the color of their skin or the place they were born or some other trait, that’s how we create some of the most twisted moments of history:

 The Nazis and the Holocaust.
 The Khmer Rouge and the killing fields.
 The Hutus and the Rwandan genocide.
 Sudan and Darfur.